thomassems/thomassems/README.md

 <p align="center">
 <strong>I am a software engineer driven by a single goal: I refuse to be average.</strong><br>
 My current mission is to learn everything there is to know about <b>AI</b>.
-This means reading through research papers, and trying to build my own machine learning models and agents.
+This means reading through research papers, and trying to build my own agents.
 When I'm not building, I’m likely on a run or playing <b>PokeRogue</b> (a Pokémon game where you battle endlessly through every generation of Pokémon).
 </p>

 ### 💼 Experience